capucho/capucho.github.io/_posts/2018-05-26-i18n-using-Spring-Boot.md

-Nowadays, Spring Boot has achieved what Java developers have been waiting for a long time: a fast and simple way to create a project which is reliable and can go to a production environment in a couple of days or weeks.
+Nowadays, Spring Boot has achieved what Java developers have been waiting for a long time: a fast and simple way to create a project which is reliable and can be deployed to production in a couple of days or weeks.

 Consequently, one of many concerns when developing a project is how to handle internationalization.
 The growth of REST API's architecture made this even more necessary.